In this article

 Usage Examples

-The following examples show realistic prompts you can use when the SandboxAQ MCP Server is connected to Claude, along with expected outputs.
+The following example shows a realistic AQCat prompt you can use when the SandboxAQ MCP Server is connected to Claude, along with the expected output.
+For the full catalog of tool-triggering example prompts, see the AQCat → Example Prompts section and the AQPotency → Example Use Cases section.

 Calls aqcat with bulk_composition_contains: "Co-Ni", adsorbates: ["*N2"], facets: [[1,1,1]].
 Evaluates 5 placements and returns the global minimum.